Michigan Medicine (Rogel Cancer Center)

 More About Mesothelioma Treatment at Michigan Medicine

-With a high-profile addition to its staff, Michigan Medicine launched its pleural mesothelioma program in 2019.
+Michigan Medicine provides a highly trained program for people diagnosed with mesothelioma cancer.
+With a high-profile addition to its staff, Michigan Health launched its pleural mesothelioma program in 2019.
 The facility added Dr. Elliot Wakeam, a thoracic surgeon trained at Princess Margaret Cancer Centre in Toronto.
-He left Michigan Medicine in 2022 to re-join Toronto General Hospital.
+He left Michigan Health in 2022 to re-join Toronto General Hospital.

 Dr. Wakeam brought more than a decade of experience working with mesothelioma patients.
 He brought with him an innovative treatment protocol, which utilizes radiation in tandem with surgery.